chadoliver/stretch-router/specification/possibleFeatures.md

 - Perhaps it would be possible to simplify shapes when zoomed out?
 E.g. remove rounded corners, and join tracks together if they form a 'significant' bus.

+### Miscellaneous

+- A method to ensure that updating a SVG-backed object will adjust the SVG element, not replicate it.